Bored-senior-man-resting-head-on-hand

 7. I use metaphors

-I often use metaphors to talk about complex issues or ideas because they allow me to substitute the complex thing for something more familiar, relatable and identifiable.
+I use metaphors to talk about complex issues or ideas because they allow me to substitute the complex thing for something more familiar, relatable and identifiable.

 When I’m writing about a dull or mundane subject, using a metaphor allows me to reimagine it as something more interesting and engaging.